Running a Chain-Node

 You can see its logs with

 # Becoming a validator

-For becoming a validator you need $KYVE.
-There are currently 100 validator slots.
-If all slots are taken you need to stake more than the lowest one in the list to become a validator.
+To become a validator you need $KYVE.
+There are currently 100 validator slots, if all slots are taken you need to stake more than the lowest one in the list to take its place.